Arkansas capital okays anti-discrimination rule forbidden by state

-LITTLE ROCK (Reuters) - The governing board of Arkansas’s capital city on Tuesday adopted an ordinance forbidding discrimination against gays and transgender people in municipal hiring, setting the stage for a legal confrontation with the state government which has banned such regulations.
+LITTLE ROCK, April 21 (Reuters) - The governing board of Arkansas’s capital city on Tuesday adopted an ordinance forbidding discrimination against gays and transgender people in municipal hiring, setting the stage for a legal confrontation with the state government which has banned such regulations.

 The ordinance also requires vendors doing business with the city of Little Rock to adhere to the same employment practices.